Workiva/react_testing_library/doc/migration_guides/component_interactions.md

   - Calling `setState` on a component instance
   - Assigning state directly

-Besides those broader categories, there are special cases that are related to interactions but are a broader pattern.
+Besides those general categories, there are special cases that are related to interactions but are a broader pattern.
 These are:

 - Async events
 - Verifying Event Order
 - Meta keys

+Those will be covered in individual sections after the general categories are covered.

 ### Event Simulation